10 Best Forex Brokers in the USA That Accept Us Clients (Top List 2026)

 NFA – Interpretive Notices

 Brokers are required to regularly assess and update their cybersecurity protocols, including encryption measures, firewall protections, and intrusion detection systems.
 They must establish procedures for quickly detecting and responding to cyber threats.
+These regulations are crucial in today’s digital environment, where cyberattacks on financial institutions are increasingly common.

 Regulatory Surveillance and Monitoring